Kyle Richards: Early life

 Richards was born on January 11, 1969, in the Hollywood neighborhood of Los Angeles, California.
-She is the daughter of Kathleen Mary Richards (née Dugan) and Kenneth Edwin Richards.
+She is the daughter of Kathleen Mary Richards (née Dugan) and retired lieutenant colonel Kenneth Edwin Richards.
 She was named after Kyle Rote, a football player who played for the New York Giants.

-The couple separated in 1972 and Kathleen later remarried twice more.
-Richards' siblings are Kathy Hilton (born 1959), her older half-sister from her mother's first marriage to Lawrence Avanzino, and Kim Richards (born 1964), as well as three paternal half-siblings from her father's first marriage, all of whom were adults by the time Richards was born.
-Nicky and Paris Hilton are her nieces.
-In 1987, she graduated from Central Union High School in El Centro, California.
+Richards is the youngest of three sisters, including Kathy Hilton (born 1959), her older half-sister from her mother's first marriage to Lawrence Avanzino, and Kim Richards (born 1964).
+Richards also has three paternal half-siblings from her father's first marriage, all of whom were adults by the time Richards was born.
+Through Kathy, Richards is the aunt of socialites Paris Hilton and Nicky Hilton Rothschild.